Wake Up Slackers! The Great Nursing Registration Controversy

-Exhibition opening soon at the RCN Library and Heritage Centre
+This exhibition at the RCN Library and Heritage Centre is currently closed

 After decades of campaigning by nurses, the Nurses Registration Act was finally passed in December 1919.
 It marked the recognition of nursing as a profession.
 But registration was not without controversy.
 Different nursing organisations clashed over stridently opposed ideas, while anti-registration views remained strong.
 The College of Nursing called for its members to get involved in politics by demanding: “wake up slackers”!